Continuous-variable gate teleportation and bosonic-code error correction: Macronode-based CV Cluster States

 \subsection{Measurement-based CV computation with a macronode CVCS wire}

 In an ideal setting, measurement-based computing with a macronode CVCS begins by preparing every local mode in either a position or a momentum eigenstate, $\qket{0}$ or $\pket{0}$.
-Pairs of adjacent modes are first coupled with a beamsplitter to generate infinitely squeezed two-mode squeezed states of the form:
+Pairs of adjacent modes are first coupled with a beam splitter to generate infinitely squeezed two-mode squeezed states of the form:

 In physical settings, quadrature eigenstates are replaced by their finite-energy, squeezed approximations, which will be discussed in Sec.~\ref{sec:dampedancillae}.

 Homodyne measurements of a macronode's two constituent local modes (followed by outcome-dependent displacements) teleport a state encoded in the symmetric mode of that macronode to the symmetric mode of the next macronode.
 The macronode wire's utility for quantum information processing arises from the fact that measuring in rotated bases over two successive macronodes additionally implements any single-mode Gaussian unitary gate \cite{Alexander2014}.
 The essentials of this procedure are outlined below.